usuleymanov/song-recommendation-with-spark/README.md

 A Spark project built for recommending songs to users based on their song listening history log files.
 The project has been realized using Spark and Spark MLlib.
 # Song Recommendation

-Recommending new songs to users based on user log history
+Recommending new songs to users based on user log history.
+The system has been developed using implicit feedback based on user behaviour.

 ```python